more info 1300 538 488

 Poor credit history car loan interest rates can be very high.
-Afterall, this is risk based lending.
-In Australia the maximum advertised rate is 29.9%.
-However, depending on your credit rating and how bad it is, you may be entitled to a much a lower rate.
-A competitive rate in this space would be around 18%.
+After all, this is risk based lending.
+In Australia maximum rates may be quite high, however, depending on your credit rating and how bad it is, you may be entitled to a much a lower rate.
+A competitive rate in this space could have significant savings.
 Your chance of getting the best rates in market will occur if your credit rating is overlooked due to you having stability in your home, job and everyday banking activity.
-You may qualify for much less than 10% as well.
+You may qualify for market competitive rates.

 WARNING: If you read this website, your chances of getting car finance with bad credit will dramatically improve.